 Linux plays a huge role in the computing industry.
 It is an open-source operating system that is widely used in web servers, supercomputers, and the Internet of things.
-This is a well-known operating system in the fraternity of open source world.
+This is a well-known operating system in the fraternity of the open source world.
 Due to its terminal-based user experience, not many people were fans of it.
-It is a fact that a lot of general PC users don’t like the Linux and uses the GUI-based operating systems such as Mac OS and Windows.
+It is a fact that a lot of general PC users don’t like Linux and uses GUI-based operating systems such as Mac OS and Windows.

 Coming to the programming world, Linux is known to a lot of developers but not all.
 There are many programmers who use Windows and Mac OS purely because of its GUI compatibilities.
 And every OS has its own merits and demerits as well.
 If you think about back-end programming – programmers often choose Mac OS.
 To code enterprise software Windows is the best in the market.
 On the contrary, if you come out of these two OSes, you can experience the power of Linux for programming.

 To use Linux for the purpose of programming, picking the right distro from the plenty of Linux distributions is one of the difficult tasks.
 So, I simplified the task by picking 5 distros that are best suitable for programmers.
-Distributions like Debian and Ubuntu are the best among the others that offers compatibility, power, stability, and flexibility for coders.
+Distributions like Debian and Ubuntu are the best among the others that offer compatibility, power, stability, and flexibility for coders.

 Recommended: Top 5 Most Useful Linux tools for Programmers

 Debian GNU/Linux distribution is the mother distro of many other Linux distributions.
 Debian and Debian downstream distros have a special space for programming and offer a lot of features for coders.
-There are many reasons behind Debian being the developer friendly operating system.
+There are many reasons behind Debian being the developer-friendly operating system.
 A large number of packages, tons of tutorials to solve your issues and get better at whatever you’re doing makes Debian popular.
 Debian is one of the best distros for advanced programmers and system administrators.
-And it is not recommended for the beginner developers.
+And it is not recommended for beginner developers.

 4. Arch Linux